ivanobivan/to-do-infographic/README.md

 Trello power-up application for demonstrate the completed tasks relative to all with the ability to filter by date.
 ### what can it do
   - Show unfinished tasks as red blocks
-  - Show finished tasks as red blocks
+  - Show finished tasks as green blocks
   - Show card information in separate window (name, last activity date)
   - Show list information in separate window (how many cards, how many completed)